epugh/scrutineer/README.md

 Version Numbering/Compatibility
 ===============================
 In 2021 we introduced `scrutineer2` which decoupled the underlying Connectors from the main verification library.
-The previous `scrutineer` code's version number was intrinsincly linked to the Elasticsearch version.
-Since we watned to be able to source data from different sources, it was important to decouple the Connector from the Verification process that Scrutineer provided.
+The previous `scrutineer` code's version number was intrinsically linked to the Elasticsearch version.
+Since we wanted to be able to source data from different sources, it was important to decouple the Connector from the Verification process that Scrutineer provided.

-`scrutineer2` therefore has its own version number independent of the connectors.
-The underlying Connector, however, could be versioned against it's respective related version (e.g. related to the ES version it supports.)
+`scrutineer2` therefore has its own version number independent of any underlying connected product version.

 Connectors can therefore be upgraded independently.  `scrutineer2` own version might be bumped to bring in upgraded Connectors, or because of other underlying fixes in the verification library.